Toms River High School South: Athletics

 The boys' cross country team won the Group III state championship in 1980.

-The baseball team won the Group III state championship in 1990 (vs. Pascack Hills High School), 1994 (vs. Hoboken High School), 1998 (vs. Millburn High School), 2002 (vs. Ramapo High School) and 2003 (vs. Cranford High School); the program's five state championships are tied for seven-most in the state.
-With a three-run home run from Todd Frazier, the team won the Group III title by a score of 9-4 against Cranford in the championship game to finish the season with a 24-4 record.
+The baseball team won the Group III state championship in 1990 (vs. Pascack Hills High School), 1994 (vs. Hoboken High School), 1998 (vs. Millburn High School), 2002 (vs. Ramapo High School) and 2003 (vs. Cranford High School); the program's five state championships are tied for tenth-most in the state.
+With a three-run home run from Todd Frazier, the team won the Group III title by a score of 9–4 against Cranford in the championship game to finish the season with a 24–4 record.

-The boys track team won the indoor Group III state title in 1995.
+The boys track team won the winter / indoor Group III state title in 1995.

 The girls' soccer team won the Group III state championship in 2001 (against Ramapo High School in the finals) and 2002 (vs. Morris Knolls High School).

-In 2009, the boys' soccer team upset Toms River High School North with a 4-3 overtime win in the state semifinals and went on to win the Group IV state championship for the first time in program history, with a 1-0 victory over Clifton High School in the final game of the tournament to finish the season with an 18-5-2 record.
+In 2009, the boys' soccer team upset Toms River High School North with a 4–3 overtime win in the state semifinals and went on to win the Group IV state championship for the first time in program history, with a 1–0 victory over Clifton High School in the final game of the tournament to finish the season with an 18–5–2 record.

 The ice hockey team won the Public A state championship in 2010, won the McInnis Cup in 1996 and 1999, and won the Dowd Cup in 2020.
 The team won the Public A state title in 2010, having come into the tournament as a 16th seed, which is the lowest seed to ever win the state championship, having knocked off the number one seed Morris Knolls High School in the first round, and beat the number 3 seed Randolph High School in the finals.

 The wrestling team won the South Jersey Group III state sectional championship in 2013.

 Toms River Regional Schools has denied requests to retire the Indian mascot as being racially insensitive, while supporters of the mascot claim that the "...team's identity is a tradition that honors and respects Native American people."